Skip to Site Header Skip to Main Content Skip to Footer

 Warm Pillows and Mattresses

 Do you ever wake up hot at night, even when your room feels cool?
 The culprit might be your mattress!
-Some cozy materials, such as memory foam, can retain heat and cause you to feel warm all night long.
+Some cozy materials, such as memory foam, can retain and trap heat, causing you to feel warm all night long.
 This is particularly the case for individuals who have a tendency to sleep hot.
 But there's good news!
 Bed cooling systems can help!
 Chilipad Dock Pro and Chilipad Cube work with your existing mattress to keep it cool and comfortable all night long.

 Thick Sleepwear